atrabulsi/solid-poc/README.md

 This repo includes a workshop for several points:
 1. Single Responsibility Principle

-   The single responsibility principle states that each class must have one purpose and one purpose only.
+   The single responsibility principle states that each class must have one, and only one, reason to change.
    ```
     Controller: SingleResponsibilityController
     Bounded Context: App\Core\SingleResponsibility